Study Abroad

 Access for Persons with Disabilities

+The Florida International University College of Law offers an ABA approved Study Abroad in Spain each summer.
+The courses are considered part of the FIU curriculum and are approved, administered, and assessed by FIU-approved faculty.
 FIU affirms its commitment to ensure that each member of the University community shall be permitted to work or study in an environment free from any form of illegal discrimination based on race, color, religion, age, disability, sex (including sexual misconduct), sexual orientation, gender identity or expression, national origin, marital status, veteran status, and/or any other legally protected status.
 The University recognizes its obligation to work towards a community in which diversity is valued and opportunity is equalized.

 Health and Safety

-FIU Law's 2023 Study Abroad Program in Seville will follow the health and safety precautions set forth by FIU via it's program Panther Protecting Panthers and by the University of Seville's Nota informativa de la Comisión COVID de la US | Portal Universidad de Sevilla
+FIU Law's 2024 Study Abroad Program in Seville will follow the health and safety precautions set forth by FIU via it's program Panther Protecting Panthers and by the University of Seville.

 The program will abide by any additional measures that may be issued by the universities and government agencies in Spain and the United States.
-More information about the Covid-19 policies issued by the University of Seville can be accessed here: https://www.us.es/covid-19

 Should the University suspend, change, or make a substitution to a study abroad program based on the best interests of participants, including in cases of emergency or threats to health, safety, or security refunds of costs or fees will be made in accordance with published FIU policies and only if the funds are uncommitted and/or recoverable.
 Payments made directly to an airline, travel agency or any third party are not recoverable by the University and cannot be refunded or reimbursed.